PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 07:13:17
+Last updated: 2024-04-07 07:13:53
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: Marshall: "Except the flames of Lucifer keep singein our back bumper as we drive through this hellish, cheese-infected wasteland."
+Lily: "Wisconsin?"
+Marshall: "Wisconsin!" - Marshall Eriksen